-I am particularly partial to their organic meats.
+I am particularly partial to the organic meats from Costco.
 Today I stocked up on chicken breasts and ground beef.
-I also like their organic ground bison, but didn’t have the bucks to shell out this time around.
+I also like their organic ground bison but I didn’t have the bucks to shell out for bison this time around.

-Buy Only What You Can Use Up
+Rule #5: Buy Only What You’ll Actually Use Up

 I was really tempted to grab some salmon, but it was farm-raised (which I avoid) and the cuts were so huge they would go bad before we could finish them – that’s wasted money.

 The tomatoes came in a box of a dozen; we will have no trouble finishing them.
 They are organic and vine-ripened.

-Mushrooms, blueberries, Kerrygold butter (that stuff is divine!), and not produce – a package of pre-made chicken street tacos.
+If you like Mexican food, grab a clamshell package of pre-made chicken street tacos.
 The only work involved in this meal is to heat the chicken and tortillas, so I save this for one of our busier nights.
 It beats take-out anytime!

-Try the Store Brand, Kirkland
+Rule #6: Buy Costco’s Store Brand, Kirkland

 In case you are unfamiliar, Kirkland’s is the Costco store brand and the quality of their items is excellent.

 I also stocked up on canned tuna, because we are in earthquake country here and I always like to have an inventory of non-perishables, especially proteins.

-I’ve not tried the Kirkland’s vodka before, but wow, it was inexpensive, and perfect for when I make this delicious-sounding recipe for homemade Kahlua from It’sMySustainableLife.
-My plan is to give it out as Christmas gifts (I’ll make a little extra for myself!)
+I’ve not tried Kirkland’s vodka before, but wow, it was inexpensive, and perfect for when I make this delicious recipe for homemade Kahlua from It’sMySustainableLife.
+So I grabbed an enormous bottle.
+Vodka lasts forever, right?

 It’s almost impossible to go grocery shopping at Costco without grabbing a pizza either at the food court or ready-to-bake.

 Most mornings in our house start with homemade smoothies.
-Even my husband (who has the taste buds of a four-year-old – but don’t tell him I said that!) likes these smoothies.
+Even my husband (who has the taste buds of a four-year-old – but don’t tell him I said that!) likes (most of) the smoothies I make.

-The bag of power greens can be found in the cold produce room.
+Grab a bag of power greens, which can be found in the cold produce room.
 I toss them in the freezer as soon as I get home, as they seem to blend better when frozen.

 Yes, I broke my own Rule #2.
 But Margaret Atwood is my all-time favorite author, and, hello!
 It’s the sequel to “The Handmaid’s Tale”.
 I had to have it!

 I recognize that everyone shops according to what works best for them, and different families choose to eat, well – differently.
 And that is as it should be.
-I hope you enjoyed following along on my trip to Costco today!
+Use this guide as just that – a series of suggestions.